GKM-Theory for Torus Actions on Cyclic Quiver Grassmannians: Special cases

-For the affine Grassmannian $\mr{Gr}(\hat{\mathfrak{gl}}_n)$, it is possible to define linear degenerations in the same way as for the affine flag variety (see \cite[Definition~5.2]{Pue2020}).
-The isomorphism classes, of linear degenerations between $\mr{Gr}(\hat{\mathfrak{gl}}_n)$ and its full degeneration $\mr{Gr}^a(\hat{\mathfrak{gl}}_n)$, are parametrised by the integers of the set $\{ 0,1,\dots,n\}$, where zero corresponds to the affine Grassmannian and $n$ to $\mr{Gr}^a(\hat{\mathfrak{gl}}_n)$.
-The full degeneration was already studied in \cite{FFR2017}. \begin{prop} The finite approximations of these degenerations can be realised as quiver Grassmannians in the following way
+It is possible to define linear degenerations in the same way as for the affine flag variety (see \cite[Definition~6.2]{Pue2020}): For a linear map $f: V \to V$, the \f{f-linear degenerate affine Grassmannian} is defined as